buk7456/FreeTX/doc/overview.md

 # Overview

-FreeTX is an innovative and open-source radio control system designed to empower creators, hobbyists, and engineers alike!
-Say goodbye to limitations and hello to endless possibilities as you explore a versatile platform that adapts to your unique needs.
+FreeTX is an open-source radio control system you can use for just about anything.
+It combines features from different RC systems and brings in new ideas too.
+It’s perfect for creators, hobbyists, and engineers.
+The main goal is to give you more freedom and choice with what you want to do.
-Whether you're piloting model aircraft, controlling land vehicles, or bringing robots to life, the system combines many cutting-edge features inspired by other RC systems while introducing numerous new & innovative concepts.
-The only limit is your imagination.

 ## Default configuration